-Fire Alarms: Each school is equipped with a central fire alarm system which activates alarms at both the police and fire stations.
+Fire Alarms, Blue Point Alarms & Green Medical Alarms: Each school is equipped with a central fire alarm system and a Blue Point System which activates alarms at both the police and fire stations.
 Our police and fire departments automatically respond to all such alarms and cannot be recalled until they arrive at the school.
 Turning in a false alarm is not only dangerous, it is illegal.
-Turning in a false alarm or pulling the alarm box with intent will result in an immediate referral to the Principal's office, disciplinary action and involvement of law enforcement.
+Turning on a false alarm or pulling the alarm box with intent will result in an immediate referral to the Principal's office, disciplinary action and involvement of law enforcement.